liva/minimal-linux/README.md

 ## compilation

-use 'minimalconfig' for configuration.
+Use 'minimalconfig' for configuration.
 DO NOT GENERATE '.config' FROM 'make' COMMANDS!

 ```
 $ cp minimalconfig .config
 $ make -j8 bzImage
 ```
+You can use 'sysprocconfig' instead if you want to enable procfs & kernfs. (thanks @ken3)

 ## make rootfs
 ```